This is the complete upper receiver I recommend to my friends who want the best bang-for-the-buck.

 I got the ambidextrous charging handle which is super beefy and useful if you want to easily brass check (using your right hand on the right side of the handle).

-Otherwise, it’s probably not worth the extra $40 from the regular one.
-But still a good deal compared to my favorite Bravo Company one.
+Otherwise, it’s probably not worth the extra $60 from the regular one.
+The best bang for the buck is still my favorite Bravo Company ($45) one.

 Note that the upper doesn’t come with the BCG nor charging handle (sadly this is the norm for uppers now), but Aero’s versions are priced well.

-Which hopefully it doesn’t since I’m using an Aimpoint.
+Which hopefully it doesn’t since I’m using an Aimpoint red dot.
 Check out my recs for the best AR-15 optics.

 The rail is machined nicely and has my favorite M-Lok attachment system pioneered by Magpul.
 No more quad-rails since that adds unnecessary weight.